mincho-js/working-group/text/002-css-rules.md

 });
 ```

-First method is original method in stitches's compound variants, and it is still good way for it.
+The first method is the original method in stitches's compound variants, and it is still a good way for it.
 So we keep it.

-And second method we present will provide a more comfortable way to write the conditions.
+And the second method we present will provide a more comfortable way to write the conditions.
 This feature checks existing variants and provides automatic completion.

 **Compiled:**